WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 RIPP Trunk Consumer URI: An HTTP URI hosted by the trunking consumer, which represents the RIPP trunk from its perspective.

-Byway: A bidirectional byte stream between a RIPR provide and consumer.
+Byway: A bidirectional byte stream between a RIPP provider and consumer.
 A Byway passes its data through a long-running HTTP request and a long-running HTTP response.
 Byways are used for signalling and media.